 The Department of Animal Sciences is one out of five departments of Wageningen University.
 The main themes of the Department are academic education and research, in: Animal Health & Animal Welfare, Health & Safe Food and Sustainable Systems.
 The Department aims to contribute to a sustainable animal husbandry, aquaculture and fisheries containing healthy and safe products.

-A major thesis can be followed at different chair groups within the specialisations Master of Aquaculture and Marine Resource Management (MAM) and Master of Animal Sciences (MAS).
-More information about research within chair groups, requirements to be able to follow a thesis and other information, check the study handbook, study guide or make an appointment with the contact person of the chair group.
+A major thesis can be followed at different chair groups within the specializations Master of Aquaculture and Marine Resource Management (MAM) and Master of Animal Sciences (MAS).
+More information about research within chair groups, requirements to be able to follow a thesis and other information, check the study handbook, study guide, or make an appointment with the contact person of the chair group.

 The chair group representative of a certain chair group represents the students who are performing a thesis at that chair group.
 A few times a year, the chair group representative gives an update on the developments within the chair group during the weekly assembly of study association “De Veetelers”.
-Complaints with regard to the chair group can be layed down at the chair group representative.
+Complaints regarding the chair group can be layed down at the chair group representative.

 The chair groups of the Department Animal Sciences are:

 Animal breeding has developed into an integrated, worldwide industry.
-Recent years more emphasis is been put on animal biodiversity.
+Recent years more emphasis has been put on animal biodiversity.
 This had an enormous impact on livestock, especially in relation to sustainability.
-This specialisation focuses on the genetic improvement of livestock by integrating quantitative, biological and molecular approaches.
-Between these approaches, a strong interaction exist, for instance the results of DNA techniques can be useful in breeding as well.
+This specialization focuses on the genetic improvement of livestock by integrating quantitative, biological, and molecular approaches.
+Between these approaches, a strong interaction exists, for instance the results of DNA techniques can be useful in breeding as well.